 Love (REALLY) hot peppers?
-Step aside, ghost peppers, there is a new kid on the playground.
-If you haven’t heard of them yet, you are in for a treat.
+Step aside, ghost peppers, a new kid is on the playground.
+You are in for a treat if you haven’t heard of them yet.
 Here is everything you need to know about this up-and-coming pepper variety that happens to be one of the hottest on the planet.

-Chocolate Bhutlah…it sounds like an exotic chocolate cake or another fancy-schmancy dessert, right?
+Chocolate Bhutlah sounds like a fancy chocolate cake or another fancy-schmancy dessert, right?
 Do not let the name lead you astray because instead of being a sugary delight, it’s a light-your-mouth-on-fire hot pepper.

 What is the Chocolate Bhutlah Pepper?

 The Chocolate Bhutlah (scientific name Capsicum cinense) was first grown by expert grower Chad Soleski in Wisconsin by accidentally crossing two other very hot peppers: a Bhut Jolokia (ghost pepper) and a 7 Pot Douglah (chocolate Douglah).